Harry Styles: Fashion

 Having won the British Style Award at the 2013 Fashion Awards, Styles placed fourth on British GQ's 2018 list of 50 best-dressed men, in which fashion designer Michael Kors deemed him "the modern embodiment of British rocker style: edgy, flamboyant and worn with unapologetic swagger."
 In 2020, he was voted GQ's "Most Stylish Man of the Year".
 Styles was also ranked first and fifth on British Vogue's "The 50 Fittest Boys" list in 2016 and 2017, respectively, and was voted the "Sexiest Male in Pop" for three consecutive years between 2016 and 2018 in a poll by British radio network Capital.
-In 2020 he was named the most influential man in fashion.
+In 2020, he was named the most influential man in fashion.
+GQ named Styles the best-dressed musician in the world.
+Styles was inducted as part of the Business of Fashion's Class of 2022, a definitive index of people shaping the global fashion industry.

-Impact

-Styles has been referred to as a pop icon and a fashion icon.
-He's considered among the most successful solo artists to have emerged from a band.
-Ben Beaumont-Thomas of The Guardian wrote that he is "a star who has negotiated one of the most difficult transitions in music – from boyband to solo artist – with more panache than even successful forebears such as Justin Timberlake and Robbie Williams."